Why didn’t my embryos grow?

 Tubal flushing with oil

 Tubal flushing is commonly used as a diagnostic technique to check for blockages in the fallopian tubes.
 However, tubal flushing with oil can also increase your chances of conceiving naturally in the months following the procedure.
 In tubal flushing, an oil-based liquid is introduced into the uterus through a tube placed in your cervix.
-The solution then makes it way through your fallopian tubes, ‘flushing’ them out and potentially removing blockages.
+The solution then makes its way through your fallopian tubes, ‘flushing’ them out and potentially removing blockages.

 Freezing your eggs